 Whether you're on a quest to prevent food waste or you simply want to store prepared food, reusable containers can do the job.
 But some food containers are safer than others when it comes to personal and environmental health.
 Here's what you need to know.

 - Know the code.
-On the bottom of plastic food storage containers, you’ll find a tiny triangle with a number (resin identification code) in it, ranging from 1 to 7, indicating the type of plastic.
+On the bottom of plastic food storage containers, you'll find a tiny triangle with a number (resin identification code) ranging from 1 to 7.
+This number indicates what the plastic is made of.
 In general, the safest choices for food use are numbers 1, 2, 4 and 5.
-That's because number 3 is vinyl or polyvinyl chloride (PVC), 6 is polystyrene and 7 can be various plastics.
-Some plastic containers with the resin codes of 3 and 7 may contain Bisphenol-A (BPA).
+The American Academy of Pediatrics recommends avoiding plastic containers with codes 3, 6 and 7.
+Plastic number 3 contains vinyl or polyvinyl chloride (PVC), 6 has polystyrene and 7 can contain various plastics, such as Bisphenol-A (BPA).

 - Recycle as appropriate.
-Not enough people are doing so.
-According to the Environmental Protection Agency (EPA), the U.S. only recycled about 14 percent of plastic containers and packaging in 2012.
-Nearly 12 million tons was disposed!
+According to the Environmental Protection Agency (EPA), the U.S. only recycled about 9 percent of plastic containers and packaging in 2015.
 This can contribute to greenhouse gas (GHG) emissions, impacting the health of the environment.

 Pick plastic food containers wisely and limit their use to cold food storage.
 They can also be ideal for transporting food.
 Choose glass or stainless steel containers for cold or hot foods.
 Since both can be cleaned and reused, they're ideal for home food storage, too.